-We are authorized to issue up to 100,000,000 shares of common stock with a par value of \$0.001.
-As of May 30, 2019, there were 22,435,464 shares of common stock outstanding held by approximately 117 stockholders of record.
+We are authorized to issue up to 100,000,000 shares of common stock with a par value of \$0.001.As of June 30, 2019, there were 22,567,686 shares of common stock outstanding held by approximately 115 stockholders of record.
 This number does not include approximately 2,300 beneficial owners whose shares are held in the names of various security brokers, dealers and registered clearing agencies.
 Each share of common stock entitles its holder to one vote on each matter submitted to the stockholders for a vote, and no cumulative voting for directors is permitted.
 Stockholders do not have any preemptive rights to acquire additional securities issued by us.
-As of May 30, 2019, there were options outstanding for the purchase of 2,437,668 shares of common stock and warrants for the purchase of 17,837,090 shares of common stock.
-In addition 1,785,714 shares of our common stock issuable upon the conversion of Series C Convertible Preferred Stock and 3,108,356 shares of our common stock issuable upon the conversion of Series D Convertible Preferred Stock.
-In addition, the Company has an unknown number of shares (9,020,264 common shares at the current price of \$0.25 per share) are issuable upon conversion of convertible debentures of \$2,255,065, all of which could potentially dilute future earnings per share.
+As of June 30, 2019, there were options outstanding for the purchase of 2,437,668 common shares (excluding unearned stock option grants), warrants for the purchase of 17,797,090 common shares, and 4,894,071 shares of the Company's common stock issuable upon the conversion of Series C and Series D Convertible Preferred Stock.
+In addition, the Company has an unknown number of shares (9,020,264 common shares at the current price of \$0.25 per share) are issuable upon conversion of convertible debentures of \$2,255,065, 1,785,715 all of which could potentially dilute future earnings per share.